TRACK 2: Social Media Strategies For Internal Communications

 - Tools to get the most out of limited resources and a small team

 - How to coordinate and measure your social media efforts for maximum engagement

 - Guidelines for ensuring your brand voice is on target

 Are you a talent warrior?
 Ignite employer branding with Instagram

-Did you know that engaging your employees externally on social media can reinforce your company culture internally?
+Did you know that engaging your employees externally on social media can reinforce your organizational culture internally?
 Social media doesn’t exist in a silo—and neither do your employees.
-Chrissy Thornhill, social media and content strategist at Salesforce, will reveal how the company successfully used Instagram to bring its longstanding Hawaiian culture to life, and the unexpected benefit was more engaged employees around the globe.
+Chrissy Thornhill, social media and content strategist at Salesforce, will reveal how the organization successfully used Instagram to bring its longstanding Hawaiian culture to life.
+The unexpected benefit was more engaged employees around the globe.